ataylor89/rsa/README.md

 ## Design

+Before we talk about how to use the files in this repository, let's quickly discuss the project design.

 The project is organized into many modules.
-A module is a Python file.
+A Python file is a module.

-We describe each module in detail below.
+Below we describe each module in detail.

 Module | Description
 ------ | -----------